KaffeinatedKat/IfOnlyIWasRightHanded/README.md

 # Future Plans

-Solution for in game text chat
+Solution for in game text boxes

 xmodmap solution for rebinding keys if ckb-next doesn't support your keyboard